All Products

 The instance is being reset.

-• Create an instance: The instance enters the Starting state and then the Running state.
-You can access the instance when it is in the Running state.
-For example, when an instance is in the Running state, you can connect to the instance to manage its operating system configurations, build websites, and use a browser to access the websites.
+• Create an instance: The instance first enters the Starting state, then the Running state.
+At this point, the instance can accept access.
+For example, connect to the instance to manage operating system settings, or access a website deployed on the instance using a browser.

-• Stop an instance: The instance enters the Stopping state and then the Stopped state.
-Before you perform some operations, such as changing the operating system or type of the instance, you need to stop the instance.
+• Stop an instance: The instance first enters the Stopping state, then the Stopped state.
+Before performing some operations, stop the instance, such as changing the operating system or upgrading/downgrading the instance type.

-• Start an instance: The instance enters the Starting state and then the Running state.
+• Start an instance: The instance first enters the Starting state, then the Running state.

-• Restart an instance: The instance enters the Stopping state, then the Starting state, and finally the Running state.
-After you perform some operations, you need to restart the instance to make the operations take effect.
+• Restart an instance: The instance first enters the Stopping state, then the Starting state, and finally the Running state.
+After performing some operations, restart the instance for them to take effect.

-• Release an instance: You can release only an instance in the Stopped state.
-You cannot release an unexpired subscription instance.
-If you want to release an unexpired subscription instance, submit a ticket.
-When an instance is released, the ID, static public IP address, system disk, and data disks for which Release Disk with Instance is enabled of the instance are also released and cannot be recovered.
-The data disks which Release Disk with Instance is disabled are automatically detached from the instance and retained.
-If the instance is associated with an EIP, the EIP is automatically disassociated from the instance and retained.
-Proceed with caution when you release instances.
-To prevent accidental release of instances, we recommend that you enable release protection for instances.
+• Release an instance: You can only release instances in the Stopped state.
+Directly releasing unexpired subscription instances is not supported.
+To release a subscription instance before its expiration, submit a ticket.
+After an instance is released, its instance ID, static public IP address, system disk, and data disks configured to be released with the instance are also released and cannot be recovered.
+Independent resources, such as elastic IP addresses (EIPs) and data disks not configured to be released with the instance, are automatically detached.
+Exercise caution when releasing instances.
+To prevent accidental instance release, enable release protection for the instance.